substack/keyboot/readme.markdown

 * queue mode where all operations must be explicitly approved
 * per-domain validation functions
 * encryption with a second keypair
+* key ring of other public keys to verify messages